verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 >**Relevant for:**

->- Understanding how the async/await syntax works, and how they're implemented
+>- Understanding how the async/await syntax works since it's how `await` is implemented
 >- Why we need `Pin`
 >- Why Rusts async model is extremely efficient